 A man's eternal life is in jeopardy if there is a hindrance in his prayers.
 Her role is to carry and care for the children that will come from this relationship.
 If a man loves his wife as himself, which is what Jesus told them to do, then it is not very difficult for her to trust him to make finalize family decisions.

 In some cases, when the woman has more expertise on some issue then he has, he is expected to submit to her so that there is peace in the family (see Ephesians 5).
 We are never to lord it over each other for any reason (Matthew 20:25 - 26).

 To be submissive is not just for females but also for us all.
-We learn and grow from talking to each other whether a husband and wife or brother and sister or mother and father with their children and are told to keep a humble and contrite heart.
+We learn and grow from talking to each other whether were are a husband or wife, brother or sister, or just someone's friend.
 We are to develop relationships of trust and confidence and respect with all men so there is an element of submission in everything we do.

 Women today have almost given up their role as the primary teacher to their children and have forsaken the role of wife and mother for the world of work.
 Therefore, to understand the meaning of being submissive from God's perspective we must first submit to him and do as he has instructed so that we may all benefit from a lifetime of blessings.